Jeremy Pena Player Props: Astros vs. Orioles

 Jeremy Pena At The Plate

-- He has scored in 41 of 101 games this season, and more than once 10 times.
+- He has scored in 41 games this season, with multiple runs 10 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.